viresh-ratnakar/viresh-ratnakar.github.io/dev/README.md

 that do not fit the default cell size then you should use bigger cells, using [`exolve-cell-size`](#exolve-cell-size).

+If there are rebus cells, then the across-direction indicator arrow in the current cell is placed below the text intsead of to the right of it, to leave more space for the text.

 You cannot have rebus cells in crosswords that use languages with max-char-codes greater than one and in crosswords with diagramless cells (this allows us to keep the code simpler).